lucashabersaat/studylog/projects/pfeedback.md

 are the changelog files as xml.
 There is one for each month.
 To add a change, add a changeset tag in such a file.
 The id is year-month-numberofchangeset_in_month.

 The syntax is (probably in Advanced Concepts): [https://docs.liquibase.com/concepts/home.html](https://docs.liquibase.com/concepts/home.html)

+## database

+To change something on the deployed db on the postgres pod, type in following in the pod terminal:
+`psql -U pfeedback`

+or general when having the pfeedback database locally on the machine (cross reference postgres commands...)
+`psql -U pfeedback -d pfeedback -h localhost -p 5432`

 ## tests
 ### unit tests